We are a church of groups not with groups.

 • What if I can't find a group for me?

-If you’re not sure which group is right for you, or don’t think there is one, please reach of to the Groups Coordinator as they will know the groups in more detail and will be able to help direct you to a group that’s perfect for you—and there is one that is perfect for you!
+If you’re not sure which group is right for you, or don’t think there is one, please reach to us using the contact form on this page and we can help direct you to a group that will work for you!

 • What if I don't like the group I'm in or want to try something different?